cardinalblue/android-kraft-shade/doc_website/docs/introduction/architecture-overview.md

 - **KraftEffectTextureView**: View for rendering shader effects
 - **AnimatedKraftTextureView**: View for rendering animated shader effects

+For more details on Android Views, see the [Android Views documentation](../view-components/android-views/kraft-texture-view.md).

 ### Jetpack Compose

 For Jetpack Compose integration, KraftShade provides a similar hierarchy of state classes: